nasimhuq/abort-promise-queue/README.md

 }

 allTests()
 ```

-# queue-of-promises can be used in node.js
+# abort-promises-queue can be used in node.js